 Cancer treatments for tumors of the heart, lungs, liver, and kidneys include chemotherapy, radiation therapy, and surgical removal.
 Aside from these, many minimally invasive procedures have become increasingly accepted for treatment of malignant tumors over the past 15 years; these include: RF ablation, microwave ablation, laser ablation, cryoablation, ethanol ablation, and chemoembolization.
 Results of these procedures have surpassed those of chemo and radiation therapy [3].
-Hydrodissection performed during RF ablation and cryoablation were of primary concern in this design process.
+Hydrodissection performed during RF ablation and cryoablation were of primary concern in prototype design.

 Radiofrequency ablation is a relatively simple procedure.
-As seen in the setup shown in Figure 1, the RF ablation probe is inserted into the tumor.
+Figure 1 shows the RF ablation probe inserted into the tumor.
 The RF electrodes can be various shapes; each resulting in a unique ablation zone.
 A typical needle-like electrode has an ablation zone of about 3 cm, while an umbrella shaped electrode has a slightly larger ablation zone [5].
-Radiofrequency AC electrical current is applied through the electrode causing a temperature increase in the target tissue.
+Radiofrequency, AC electrical current is applied through the electrode causing a temperature increase in the target tissue.
 This results in the ablation, or destruction, of the tumor.

 Figure 1 - RF ablation operational setup.
-A RF electrode is inserted into the tumor using computed topography or ultrasound for guidance.
+A RF electrode is inserted into the tumor using ultrasound or CT (not pictured) for guidance.
 Radiofrequency AC current is applied to the tumor which results in the high temperature necessary to kill the tumor.
 Image from [3].